Master | MSN

 The ANE concentration prepares graduates to teach in undergraduate nursing programs and to fulfill clinical education and staff development positions in hospitals and complex educational environments.

 Advanced Nurse Educator (ANE) courses are completely online.
 The curriculum includes 39 credit hours.
-You should plan to attend clinical practicum for 240 hours in the final semester which averages approximately 1 day per week.
+You should plan to attend clinical practicum for 240 hours, which averages approximately one day per week in the last three semesters.
 Clinicals can be done locally if you secure an educational site.
-Full-time students complete the curriculum in two years, while part-time completion may vary.
+Full-time students complete the curriculum in two years, while part-time completion generally complete in three years.

-ANE graduates are eligible to take the National League for Nursing Certified Nurse Educator certification examination upon completion and two years of full-time employment as a nurse educator.
+ANE graduates are eligible to take the National League for Nursing Certified Nurse Educator certification examination upon completion.

 Plans of Study